 Buoyed by an increased strategic focus on staff safety, Conservatory Outlet has also seen the total number of workplace accidents decrease by 43% over the past two years.

 A number of different methods have been employed by the Conservatory Outlet team to help combat the threat of accidents, including; improved standard operating procedures and risk assessment documentation for all equipment, as well as mandatory manual handling training conducted with all staff members at induction.

 Conservatory Outlet Health & Safety Manager, John Garside, said the impressive stats where the result of an ongoing organisational culture change process:

 “We’ve made a number of key changes around both the factory and offices at Conservatory Outlet HQ that have contributed to this reduction.
 A lot of work goes on behind the scenes to ensure that we are not only compliant with the Health & Safety at Work Act, but ultimately go above and beyond its requirements to ensure our staff aren’t missing work days due to avoidable accidents.

 “We’re thrilled with the statistics this year, though we’ve always got one eye on the future and have already began to formulate plans for 2020 and beyond.
 Staff training and knowledge is going to prove integral to our continued endeavours over the next twelve months.”

-An online sales forum, designed to explore and share sales best practice both within and beyond the fenestration industry, has been launched by Conservatory Outlet…
+A series of online sales training forums, designed to explore and share best practice within the home improvement industry, has been officially launched by Conservatory…

 © 2020 Conservatory Outlet Limited.